kadijazl/ASR/README.md

 - Text Processing: GPT-4o-mini
 - Speaker Diarization: PyAnnote

-This project was part of an initiative I developed during my internship, focusing on audio data processing and automation using LLMs.
+This project was part of an initiative I developed during my internship, focusing on audio processing using LLMs.